johnpeart/johnpeart.github.io/src/posts/blogpost/2016-05-05-a-year-with-apple-watch.md

 ## The most accurate timepiece ever made

-I don't know if Apple Watch is the most accurate watch ever made, but I do know that it's accurate enough for me never to have to worry.
+I don't know if Apple Watch is the most accurate watch ever made, but I do know that it’s accurate enough for me never to have to worry.
 It even managed to deal with the clocks going forward and back without screwing up -- which is [more than can be said for iPhone](http://www.gottabemobile.com/2016/03/12/iphone-daylight-saving-2015/).

-The problem with Apple Watch isn't its ability to know the time, it's the ability for it to tell me.
+The problem with Apple Watch isn't its ability to know the time, it’s the ability for it to tell me.

 The display on Apple Watch turns on in a number of ways: